vain0x/milone-lang/docs/refs/x_never_type.md

 - Monomorphization unnecessarily duplicates generic-return functions
 - Ownership restriction rejects generic-return functions to make its return type an owned type
-- Doesn't represent never-returning actually
+- The pattern doesn't represent never-returning actually

 Another benefit is the compiler can emit [`_Noreturn`][_Noreturn] attribute on never-returning functions.